 <knime-tomcat>.jarfile that was already in that directory.
 Make sure to rename the new file to knime-tomcat.jar.

-Updating from KNIME Analytics Platform 4.4.x
+Updating from KNIME Analytics Platform 4.4.x or higher

 If possible, start the executor installation in graphical mode (using the correct installation user!).
 If you have internet access, go to File → Update KNIME… and it will suggest updating to the new version.
 Follow the steps in the wizard.
 If you don’t have direct internet access, you must download the zipped update sites from the commercial downloads page.
 Then register the ZIP files in File → Preferences → Install/Update → Available Software Sites and go to File → Update KNIME…